 Hinge aims to make online dating a more accountable and personal experience, distancing itself from more casual hook up apps like Tinder.

 “I find the biggest struggle with my online hookup experience is that people don’t bother to respect me as a human being.
 Like they just forget that I’m living on 20 years of experiences….
-Rather, I feel that all I am to them is just a good looking piece of meat,” says Anastacia Jiang, a sociology student at the University of Toronto, who has registered for the app and plans to use it.
+Rather, I feel that all I am to them is just a good looking piece of meat,” says a University of Toronto sociology student who has registered for the app and plans to use it.